 Although oak trees (Quercus species) are well adapted to South Carolina, they can be commonly affected by many pests and diseases.
 Maintaining healthy oak trees, by following recommended cultural practices, is the first line of defense in preventing most of these problems.
 For more information see HGIC 1017, Oak.

 Oak Leaf Blister: Oak leaf blister is a disease caused by the fungus Taphrina caerulescens.
-Most oak species are susceptible, but the red and black oak group are especially so.
+Most oak species are susceptible, but pin oak and the white oak group are especially so.
 Minor infections cause little harm, but midsummer defoliation can occur when infections are severe.
 Blister-like patches appear on the leaves.
 They are often lighter green than the surrounding tissue and later turn brown.
 The blister-like patches result from overgrowth of infected leaf tissue, which is caused by substances secreted by the fungus.

 The fungus survives the winter as spores in buds.
 The spores germinate in the spring to infect the leaves.
 Infected leaf tissue grows much faster than uninfected tissue, resulting in the distorted blisters.
 The fungus grows and produces spores within the leaf, until the cuticle (surface wax layer) is ruptured by the mass of fungal tissue.
 Spore dispersal occurs in the fall.